The Best Tracker Funds

 Example: A 35 year-old would own 65% stock index funds and 35% bond index funds.
 You can adjust that based on your risk tolerance.
 I’m in my mid 40’s and own about 35% in bond funds.
 As you get older you can adjust this as needed (we call this rebalancing).
 A 20 to 30-year-old can afford to take more risk since they have time to rebound if disaster strikes, so their portfolio might be 90% stocks and 10% bonds.

-When considering bond trackers, I avoid strictly corporate bond funds as these bonds are debt held against private companies and don’t pay high enough returns to warrant the extra risk.
+When considering bond trackers, I avoid strictly corporate bond funds as these bonds are debt held against private companies and don’t pay high enough returns to warrant the extra risk of company failure.
 The global bond fund I use has a high mix of government and a lower mix of corporate bonds.

 Consider kissing those risky single stock portfolios goodbye and buying and holding the best tracker funds.
 This strategy provides less risk, less emotional stress and lower fees and is a very effective way to achieve retirement wealth.
 Even the greatest investor in the world, Warren Buffet, agrees: